hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Metadata
 --------

-All the metadata mentioned above is stored by Hasura GraphQL engine in 2 specific Postgres schemas in your database.
+All the metadata required for the above is stored by Hasura GraphQL engine in specific Postgres schemas in your database.
+See :doc:`Hasura GraphQL engine internals <../engine-internals/index>` for details.

+..
   Hasura GraphQL engine also does a lot of work to ensure that your metadata can be kept in sync with your actual Postgres schema.

   #.
 You can run DDL queries through Hasura GraphQL engine to check if the Postgres schema change will cause some
    metadata to fail
   #.
 You can ask Hasura GraphQL engine to validate the current metadata it has against your Postgres schema and spit
    out invalid metadata so that you can correct them